Car Shakes When Going Over 60 MPH? Here’s Why

 SUV wheel alignment

-Misaligned wheels (a mechanic might tell you, “Your tracking’s out”) are commonly touted on the internet as being a cause for a shaking car.
+Misaligned wheels (a mechanic might tell you, “Your tracking’s out”) are often mentioned on the web as being a cause for a trembling car.
 Perhaps in the rarest of cases… but 99% of the time?
 No.

 When your tracking’s out, it’s likely to cause the vehicle to pull either left or right.
 At least one of your front (steering) tires isn’t pointing straight ahead.
-Find a lengthy, empty stretch of road and hold your steering wheel level.
+Find a long, vacant stretch of road and hold your steering wheel level.
 Does the vehicle veer to one side or the other?

 Occasionally, misaligned tires don’t make your car pull to one side.
-This would be if the tracking were only slightly out, or the two wheels pointed towards or away from each other at the same angle.
+This would be if the tracking were only marginally out, or the two wheels pointed towards or away from each other at the identical angle.
 In this case, both tires need realigning and could need to be replaced.

 The most notable indication of your tracking being out is tire wear down the inside or outside of the tread.
 You’ll notice a bare strip of rubber.
 At this point, the tire is damaged beyond repair and will need replacing.